spine-tools/Spine-Toolbox/README.md

 ### With Python installed

 Spine Toolbox is available on [The Python Package Index (PyPI)](https://pypi.org/project/spinetoolbox/).
-With Python installed in your system, you can get the latest release using [pipx](https://pypa.github.io/pipx/).
+With Python installed in your system, you can install the latest release using [pipx](https://pypa.github.io/pipx/).
+First, install pipx with

+    python -m pip install pipx
+    pipx ensurepath

+Then, get the latest Spine Toolbox using

     pipx install spinetoolbox